yeti-ink/yeti-docs/docs/protocol/tokens.md

 4. Initial mint: 1 YSHARE minted upon contract creation for the initial pool

-:::tip The Yeti ink. team will use the treasury funds in any way that they feel is best for the long-term success of the protocol.
+:::tip The Yeti Defi team will use the treasury funds in any way that they feel is best for the long-term success of the protocol.

 :::